Manufacture or Delivery Causing Death

 The Dallas Observer reported that Texas House Bill 225 was passed by the Texas Senate 30-1 and the Texas House of Representatives 140-4 but was vetoed by Governor Greg Abbott in 2015.
 The Bill would have allowed people who call 911 to help a person who overdosed on drugs avoid charges for possessing a small amount of drugs,

 Texas does not have a “Good Samaritan” that shields individuals from criminal liability for minor drug possession, but the Lone Star State does allow some people to be prosecuted for certain drug offenses that result in death or death or serious bodily injury.

 When a person dies in the presence of another, many people are shocked, afraid, and likely overcome with grief.
 In these instances, people are not expecting to face criminal charges.
 Certain manufacture or delivery of controlled substance crimes can be enhanced, and people may even be charged with murder in some cases.

 Lawyer for Manufacture or Delivery Causing Death in Georgetown, TX

 Were you arrested for manufacture or delivery of a controlled substance that resulted in a death or serious bodily injury in Central Texas?
-You should exercise your right to remain silent until you can contact Law Office of Price & Wiggins, P.C..
+You should exercise your right to remain silent until you can contact Law Office of Michael J. Price, P.C..

 Michael J. Price is an experienced criminal defense attorney in Georgetown who defends clients accused of drug crimes in communities all over Bell County and Williamson County, such as Georgetown, Belton, Taylor, Hutto, Round Rock, and many others.